thomasmueller/bau-lang/README.md

-`macro` function calls are replaced at compile time with the implementation, and so parameter are only evaluated when needed:
+`macro` function calls are replaced at compile time with the implementation, and so parameters are only evaluated when needed:

     fun if(cond int, a T, b T) macro T if cond